Core Massage and Exercise in Pediatric LUTD

 Detailed Description

 Pediatric lower urinary tract dysfunction (LUTD) is a common and multifactorial health problem.
 A holistic perspective is required in treatment.
-Therefore, the aim of our study is to demonstrate the additional effects of massage therapy and exercise training for the lumbopelvic area in children with LUTD compared to standard urotherapy and pelvic floor biofeedback therapy in a randomized controlled design.
+Therefore, the aim of our study is to demonstrate the additional effects of massage therapy and exercise training for the abdomino-lumbopelvic area in children with LUTD compared to standard urotherapy and pelvic floor biofeedback therapy in a randomized controlled design.
 At the beginning of our study, sample size was estimated using the G Power 3.1.9.7 program.
-Estimating that a 30% difference between the two groups is clinically significant (80% improvement in the score in the research arm and 50% in the control arm), with 80% power and a margin of error of 0.05 in the one-way hypothesis design, the minimum number of samples that should be included in the study was determined for each A total of 62 volunteers were calculated for the group, 31 of which were volunteers.
-Anticipating a 10% loss rate in volunteers during the study period, the final sample size was calculated as 68 individuals in total, 34 individuals for each research arm.
-The study will include 68 volunteer children aged 7-15 years with symptoms associated with functional LUTD, accompanied by their parents.
+To detect a clinically significant difference of 30% between the groups (80% improvement in the research arm and 50% in the control arm) with 80% power and an alpha level of 0.05 based on a one-sided hypothesis, the minimum sample size was determined to be 42 participants, with 21 allocated to each group.
+The study will include 42 volunteer children aged 7-15 years with symptoms associated with functional LUTD, accompanied by their parents.
 Children will be randomly assigned to 2 separate groups according to an online computer generated, gender stratified block randomization list.
-Group 1 will receive lumbopelvic massage and exercise training in addition to standard urotherapy and pelvic floor EMG biofeedback therapy.
+Group 1 will receive core-based massage and exercise training in addition to standard urotherapy and pelvic floor EMG biofeedback therapy.
 Group 2 will receive only standard urotherapy and pelvic floor EMG biofeedback therapy.
 The treatments will be applied 2 days a week for 6 weeks.
 Children will be evaluated at the beginning of the study and at the end of the treatment (6th week).
 The primary outcome measure is the "Dysfunctional Voiding and Incontinence Score".
-Secondary outcome measures are 3-day voiding and defecation diaries data, uroflowmetry parameters and residual urine volume after voiding by pelvic ultrasound.
-SPSS program will be used for data analysis.
+Secondary outcome measures are 3-day voiding and defecation diaries data, uroflowmetry parameters, residual urine volume after voiding by pelvic ultrasound and physical fitness parameters.
 SPSS program will be used for data analysis.
 In the comparison of numerical data between 2 independent groups, "Independent Groups T Test" will be used when parametric assumptions are met and "Mann-Whitney U test" will be used when parametric assumptions are not met.
 In the analysis of change within the dependent group, "Significance Test of the Difference Between Two Pairs" will be used when parametric assumptions are met and "Wilcoxon Test" will be used when parametric assumptions are not met.
 In the examination of the change in outcome measurements over time, the effect of the treatments in both groups on the dependent variables in all evaluations (In-group factor, Time; pre-treatment and post-treatment) will be tested with "Repeated Measures of Anova" using Treatment Group*Time (2*2) factors.
 Type-1 error level for statistical significance will be based on 5%.

 Study Type